apmoore1/tdsa_augmentation/README.md

 ## Augmenting the datasets through existing targets
 ### Extract Targets
 In this approach we are only going to use the targets that have occurred in the training dataset to augment the current training datasets.
-First we need to extract out all of the targets in the training datasets and store each of them in `./resources/target_words` as:
+First we need to extract out all of the unique targets in the training datasets and store each of them in `./resources/target_words` as:
 * `restaurant_train.txt`
 * `laptop_train.txt`
 * `election_train.txt`: